Forty Facts About Irises: Beautiful Flowers and Useful Plants

 Irises are sometimes useful as well as attractive.
 The rhizomes of some species are known as orris roots.
 These are used commercially to produce a pleasant fragrance for perfumes and for items such as potpourris and natural toothpastes.
 Orris root is also used to flavour beverages and food.
 One species of iris—the yellow flag—is used as a water purifier.
 Unfortunately, this species can become invasive.

 Irises generally bloom in late spring and early summer.
 Some produce flowers for a second time in late summer.
 The leaves of an iris plant are generally tall, narrow, and sword-shaped.
 Irises are perennial plants and grow from rhizomes or bulbs, depending on the species.
-I've described forty facts about the plants below (plus a few extra facts because irises are so interesting).
+I've described forty facts about the plants below.

 1. Irises are named after Iris, the goddess of the rainbow in Ancient Greek mythology.